 Before travelling overseas, passengers are encouraged to consult the latest travel advisories from the Australian Government’s Department of Foreign Affairs and Trade.
 These can be found on the Smart Traveller website.

-Closed Circuit Television monitoring is in place across Brisbane Airport, and is compliant with National Security Standards.
-Brisbane Airport Corporation records information for safety, operations, emergency and security purposes.
+Closed Circuit Television (CCTV) monitoring is in place across Brisbane Airport, and is compliant with National Security Standards.
+Brisbane Airport Corporation records information for its own operations which includes managing aviation safety and security.
+For more infomration download the CCTV Fact Sheet below

 Wanting to meet to say goodbye to family and friends at the gate?